MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementMacOSSoftwareUpdateAccountSummaryCategorySummary.md

 ### -UpdateStateSummaries
 Summary of the update states.
-To construct, please use Get-Help -Online and see NOTES section for UPDATESTATESUMMARIES properties and create a hash table.
+To construct, see NOTES section for UPDATESTATESUMMARIES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphMacOSSoftwareUpdateStateSummary[]